Drottningholm Palace and Park

 A world heritage site and home of the Swedish royal family

 The view of the palace from the sea is so lovely that the best way to approach Drottningholm Palace is by boat.
 Or just come here to stroll in the beautiful park.
 It's the perfect place for a day out for the whole family.

 Drottningholm Palace is on Lovö outside Stockholm.
 It was Johan III who had the first palace structure built here in the 1570s.
-It was later purchased by the Dowager Queen Hedvig Eleonorain 1661 but it was ravaged by fire the same year.
+It was later purchased by the Dowager Queen Hedvig Eleonora in 1661.
+The same year it was ravaged by fire.
 Architect Nicodemus Tessin the Elder was then commissioned to design the new palace, which was completed in 1699.

 After that, we know that Princess Louisa Ulrika of Prussia was given Drottningholm Palace as a dower when she married the heir to the Swedish throne, Adolf Fredrik, in 1744.